 6. MEETINGSThe Board shall conduct at least four (4) scheduled meetings annually, with additional meetings to be convened as and when necessary.
 Members of the Management team who are not Directors may be invited to attend and speak at meetings on matters relating to their respective areas of responsibilities.

 The Constitution of the Company stipulates the procedures for convening Board meetings and the board size and the quorum for board meetings.

 Board meeting agendas shall be the responsibility of the Chairman with input from Board Members and the Company Secretary.
 The Chairman may also request Management to participate in this process.

 Management shall be responsible for providing the Board with the required information in an appropriate and timely manner.
 Meeting materials should be circulated at least five (5) business days in advance of the meetings.

-Full Board minutes of each Board meeting shall be kept at the Registered Office of the Company and be available for inspection by the Directors during office hours.
+Full Board minutes of each Board meeting shall be kept at the Registered Office of the Company or any other place as may be determined by the Board and be available for inspection by the Directors during office hours.

 Fees for independent professional advice shall be payable by the Company subject to the following:-